Agile Workagile work v,

 Where do public health doctors work in the UK?

-There are national, regional and centre roles for public health consultants within Public Health England, covering the policy and strategic aspects of health improvement, health protection, children's health, adult health, drugs and alcohol, dental public health, emergency planning, health care and mental health.
+There are national and regional roles for public health consultants within Public Health England (from September 2021, the Office for Health Promotion), covering the policy and strategic aspects of health improvement, health protection, children's health, adult health, drugs and alcohol, dental public health, emergency planning, health care and mental health.

-Consultants of health protection and their teams continue to operate across the country working closely with colleagues in NHS and local authorities to control the spread of communicable diseases and chemical incidents.
+Consultants of health protection and their teams operate across the country working closely with colleagues in NHS and local authorities to control the spread of communicable diseases and chemical incidents.
+From September 2021, they will be part of the UK Health Security Agency.

 Public health doctors can also be found in academia and in acute and community trusts.
 In recent years, there has also been a growth of public health doctors in the private sector, including the health insurance industry, pharmaceutical companies and independent consultancy.